thery/coqprime/README.md

 If you are too lazy to install the Coq system, or have no spare cpu-time, you can put your prime number in an issue, we will do the job for you.

+## How to install it

+You can download the source and use `make`.
+There is also some `opam` packages :
+`coq-coqprime` for the library and `coq-coqprime-generator` for the certificate generator `pocklington`